Brooks denies phone-hacking cover-up at Murdoch's UK arm

 "No", she replied.

-Edis asked whether she believed the company's behaviour was honourable during this period, to which she responded: "At the time I did - I had no reason to believe otherwise."
+Edis asked whether she believed the company's behavior was honorable during this period, to which she responded: "At the time I did - I had no reason to believe otherwise."

 Private detective Glenn Mulcaire and former News of the World royal editor Clive Goodman were jailed seven years ago after pleading guilty to phone hacking.